-- 136. The AML also reversed the "land-to-tiller" paradigm under which the farmers had labored and replaced it with a so-called "willing buyer willing seller" paradigm.
-The effect of these legal changes was to encourage private businesses to move into regions like the Bajo Aguán to "buy up" or acquire land traditionally held by the farmer cooperatives. - 137.
-Although any land sales were supposed to be voluntary and still required the consent of all the cooperative members -in practice, many farmers and collectives lost their land through violence, threats, and fraud. - 138.
-Dinant's late owner, Miguel Facussé, was one of the principal perpetrators and beneficiaries of these coercive and aggressive practices against the farmers.
+- Reform and encouraged the alienation and transfer of the collectively owned land held in the Aguán. - 112.
+The AML reversed the "land-to-tiller" paradigm under which the farmers had labored and replaced it with a so-called "willing buyer willing seller" paradigm.
+Although any land sales were supposed to be voluntary and still required the consent of all the cooperative members in practice, many farmers and collectives lost their land through violence, threats, and fraud. - of these coercive and aggressive practices against the farmers.
 Facussé and his agents used coercion and intimidation including threatened and actual violence to force cooperative leaders to sign land sale deals.
 What Facussé could not obtain by force, he obtained by trickery.
-He deceived cooperatives into selling their land through misrepresentations and false pretenses, and forced farmers to "sell" without complying with laws or procedures for the proper sale of cooperative land. - 139.
+He deceived cooperatives into selling their land through misrepresentations and false pretenses, and forced farmers to "sell" without complying with laws or procedures for the proper sale of cooperative land. - 114.
 Miguel Facussé and his agents used unjust, illegal, and tortious means to acquire dozens of farms owned by farmer cooperatives in the Aguán, which he consolidated into large palm plantations for his palm businesses.
-Through these questionable transfers, Facussé came to control and profit from eighteen palm plantations in the Bajo Aguán all of which used to be held and worked by farmer cooperatives. - 140.
-None of the "transfers" that accrued to the benefit of Miguel Facussé/Dinant followed the required procedures under applicable cooperative law at the time.
-As a result of these forced "sales," cooperative members were deprived of the true value of their share in the ownership of the land and of all the other benefits that share had provided to sustain them and their livelihoods.
+Through these questionable transfers, Facussé came to control and profit from at least sixteen palm plantations in the Bajo Aguán all of which used to be held and worked by farmer cooperatives. - 115.
+With 22,000 acres of palm plantations, Facussé became the largest landowner in the Aguán Valley. - 116.
+His land acquisitions violated (and continue to violate) Honduran law, which limits the amount of land any one person can own.
+Facussé tried to circumvent this rule through "prestanombres" or "testaferos" individuals whose names are used for titling purposes, with the understanding that the real owner is a third person.

-- 141. With 22,000 acres of palm plantations, Facussé became the largest landowner in the Aguán Valley. - 142.
-His land acquisitions violated (and continue to violate) Honduran law.
-One of these provisions limits the amount of land any one person can own.
-Facussé tried to circumvent this rule through "prestanombres" or "testaferos" individuals whose names are used for titling purposes, with the understanding that the real owner is a third person. - 143.
-The Plaintiffs and their families belong to farmer cooperatives that lost their land to Facussé and/or Dinant through the tactics described above. - 144.
+- 117. The Plaintiffs and their families belong to farmer cooperatives that lost their land to Facussé through the tactics described above. - 118.
 Over the next decade, Facussé's practices became widely known in Northern Honduras and among international academics and journalists who studied land tenure and human rights in Honduras.